Skip to Content

 We will use results from this project to educate health professionals and advocate about how best supportive care should look like for this population.
 We will discuss ways to refocus care to target and support positive life experiences that can improve the wellbeing of people affected by cancer.
 We will work closely with patient organisations in Europe to maximise the impact of this work.

 One interview in the form of a conversation with the researcher.
 The interview may last 45-60 minutes and can be done either online or over the phone.
-The interview can be done in language.
+The interviews were conducted in English, Dutch, Greek, Portuguese or Spanish.

-People can take part in this study if they are older than 18 and have been diagnosed with one of these cancers: lung, liver, brain, oesophageal, pancreatic or stomach cancer.
-They may live anywhere in Europe.
-They won’t have to speak English to take part in the interview.
+People took part in this study if they were older than 18 and had been diagnosed with one of these cancers: lung, liver, brain, oesophageal, pancreatic or stomach cancer.
+They might have lived anywhere in Europe.
+They didn't have to speak English to take part in the interview.

 Project team: